omarelsobkey/System_Programming/Linux/cp/README.md

 # CP Command Implementaion
-basic implemenation of the linux cp-like command that copies file from one destination to another
+basic implemenation of the linux cp command that copies file from one destination to another

 ## Compiling
 First Way: